 Laohuzui is the steepest, most spectacular and magnificent terraced landscape.
 For this reason it’s a good idea to come well before sunset: there are a lot of people in China and they seem to like Laohuzui too!

 This place is really huge: it covers a surface of 56 squared Km.
 Keep in mind that all the rice terraces were built by hand and it took centuries to make them so 56 squared Km is a lot!
-When you’ll finally get to this place you will be stunned.
+The place is honestly really stunning.

 Laoyingzui (not to be confused with Laohuzui, one of the three official platforms) is one of the “unofficial” viewpoints.
-Laoyingzui is at the top of a cliff and with an inclination of 90° you’ll see the rice terraces from above just like an eagle does (that’s where the name comes from) .
-The place can be a bit dangerous since there are no protections and the wind can be really strong.
+Laoyingzui is at the top of a cliff and you’ll have a bird’s eye view of the terraces below (Laoyingzui means Eagle’s beak).

 Laoyingzui It’s on the way to Bada but strangely it’s not mentioned on the maps nor on the street signs so it’s very easy to miss it.
 The only way to find it is to ask around or to show the Chinese name to some local people and they will surely know where it is.

 Shengcun Market (胜村市集)